Marsaxlokk Malta fishing village

 - From Birzebbugia: 210 every 60 minutes

-- From Airport: 119 (the only direct route) every 60 minutes
+- Malta Airport to Marsaxlokk: 119 (the only direct route) every 60 minutes

-By Sightseeing Bus: The CitySightseeing Malta hop-on hop-off service, passes from Marsaxlokk too.
-First departure from Valletta Waterfront at 09:15 to 16.10 every 30 minutes.
+The CitySightseeing Malta hop-on hop-off service, passes from Marsaxlokk too.
+First departure from Valletta Waterfront at 09:15 to 16:10 every 30 minutes.
 You have to get on the South Malta red line.
 Marsaxlokk is stop number 4.
-For further details click here
+For further details click here.

-Airport Transfer: You can catch a transfer for around €20 (one way) for a standard car.
+You can catch a taxi or transfer for around €20 (one way) for a standard car.
 If you are planning on travelling back to the airport with a taxi, we would suggest booking a round trip as it will come cheaper.

-- There is no branch at Marsaxlokk.
-Closest Branch is in the village of Zejtun around 2 kilometers away.
+- HSBC ATM, located in Xatt is-Sajjieda.
+There is no branch, but the closest branch is in of Zejtun around 2 kilometers away.

-- Located in Zejtun Road, beside the parish church.
+- BOV ATM and branch.
+It is located in Zejtun Road, beside the parish church.

 - It is located at the corner between Vittorjo Cassar Street with Tonnin Attard Street.